How Should Electrical Cables Be Tied?

 Effective cable management mitigates serious risks:

 - Heat Buildup: Tightly bundled cables reduce airflow, raising temperatures and degrading insulation, potentially causing fires.
-This ties to wire ampacity chart principles, as bundling reduces current-carrying capacity (NEC 310.15(B)(3)(a)).
+This ties to wire ampacity principles: bundling or grouping conductors requires ampacity adjustment per the NEC adjustment-factor rules (see NEC 310.15(C)).

 - Physical Damage: Overtightening or improper routing damages insulation, risking short circuits or ground faults (NEC 300.4).